Connect with us

 When Ana Cunningham came on board at Creative Matters nearly two decades ago, every bit of the high-end floor-covering design firm’s work was hand-painted.
 The VP’s first order of business was to move the company into the digital space, teaching the artists to design in Illustrator and Photoshop, working with textile mills to nail down a process, learning how to match colors, and more.
 The transition was gradual, spanning a few years, but as the firm settled in, the improvement in turnaround time at every step of the process was dramatic.

-About five years ago, the company added wallcovering design to its service offerings and began working with Detroit-based Digital Print Specialties (DPS).
-DPS is an offshoot of Banner Sign Company (BSC), launched to provide custom applications for artists, designers, and architects after the Great Recession ate up the budgets of many of BSC’s corporate clients.
+About five years ago, the company added wallcovering design to its service offerings and began working with Detroit-based Digital Print Specialties (DPS). is an offshoot of Banner Sign Company (BSC), launched to provide custom applications for artists, designers, and architects after the Great Recession ate up the budgets of many of BSC’s corporate clients.

 Over the years, DPS and Creative Matters have grown together as the demand for customization has taken off.
 “Everybody wants to be an individual,” says Piach, “and now they know how easy it can be.”